- Michael Davis

 Food & Beverage 3

 The food options here aren’t anything to get excited about, but there is plenty of basic stadium fare, and enough concessions to cover you during the game.
-The prices are reasonable compared to other stadiums.
+The prices are on par with other sport venues.

-Despite the food variety, the quality and prices of the food are good.
-However, when you have a neighborhood like Stillwater, the basics of the stadium’s food and beverage menu is a perfect match for the fans.
+The food variety, quality, and prices of the food are good.
+However, when you have a neighborhood like Stillwater, the basics of the stadium’s food and beverage menu are a perfect match for the fans.

 Atmosphere 4